tanwar-abhi/Sudoku-Game/README.md

 `main.cpp` -> The main file that contains all the objects and function calls that run's the game.

+## Some observations and lessons learned.
+To generate the puzzle initially i used a naive brute force box method approach.
+Wherein I filled all the diagonal boxes of the puzzle first, i.e. right diagonal first then left diagonal and then finally all the remaining elements as per the condition of Sudoku.

+* The brute force method of Box filling a Sudoku grid with random numbers failed due to unoptimized constraints (as observed here, mathematical optimization) from implementing the brute force random method.

+* Thus, to improve the implementation and satisfy the constraint optimization, I implement the optimized backtracking algorithm.

+* Backtracking allows us to retrace our steps and make changes in cells as per the requirement in order to satisfy all constraints of a Sudoku Board.

 *Still under development*